bodiddlie/bodiddlie.github.io/_posts/2016-06-21-ng-2-toh-with-ngrx-suite.md

 {% endhighlight %}

 I won't spend a lot of time on this file as it is fairly simple and can seem almost repetitive.
 I'll just highlight a few key points.
-We start with our imports.
+I start with the imports.
 Using `@Injectable` allows this to be injected by the Angular 2 dependency injector. `Action` is a simple interface that ngrx/store provides and since we're using Typescript we might as well have all the type checking we can get.
 The `Hero` model is no different from what is used in the official tutorial.